The Physics of Data Egress: How to Burn $180k in a Weekend

 Egress is not just a network problem — it’s a licensing problem disguised as one.

 Many enterprise software licenses count data movement as usage.
 VMware vMotion charges per-VM hops across clusters.
 Oracle and SQL Server often require full licensing for standby replicas, even if they are passive.
-Some vendors treat DR replicas as production instances for billing purposes the moment they receive write traffic.
+Some vendors treat DR replicas as production instances for billing the moment they receive write traffic.

 This turns hybrid and multi-cloud architectures into legal minefields.
 Teams optimize network topology only to discover that the licensing model negates the savings — or worse, creates compliance risk.